jtkiley/carma_python/readme.markdown

 There are two alternative approaches (choose one):

-1. Use cloud-hosted Codespaces on Github.
+1. Use cloud-hosted Codespaces on Github (recommended).
 This is the easiest option, and the Github free account tier has more than enough time for the course.
 1. Install VS Code and Docker on your computer.
 This is also relatively easy and free.

-### Github Codespaces
+### Github Codespaces (recommended)

 1. Go to <https://github.com>.
 1. Sign in with your Github account (or create one).